fsprojects/FAKE/README.markdown

 # FAKE - F# Make

-"FAKE - F# Make" is a build automation system.
+"FAKE - F# Make" is a cross platform build automation system.
 Due to its integration in F#, all benefits of the .NET Framework and functional programming can be used, including the extensive class library, powerful debuggers and integrated development environments like Visual Studio or MonoDevelop, which provide syntax highlighting and code completion.